- Dee

 1. Track Your Symptoms

 Maintaining a symptom diary can offer vital insight into your body’s changes.
-This could include noting your menstrual cycle, mood shifts, and physical symptoms.
-This information can be invaluable when discussing your experience with healthcare providers, allowing for personalized approaches to treatment.
+This should include noting your menstrual cycle, mood shifts, and new physical symptoms.

 2. Stay Active

 Regular exercise comes with many benefits, like balancing hormones and reducing stress.
-Aim for at least 150 minutes of moderate aerobic exercise each week, such as brisk walking or cycling.
-Activities you enjoy—yoga, dance classes, or swimming—can help you stick to a routine and improve how you feel both physically and emotionally.
+Aim for at least 30 minutes of moderate aerobic exercise 5 times a week.

 3. Consider Dietary Changes